Esri/adopta/README.md

 **Start now using your own services, you'll want to publish a Adopta feature service and geoprocessing service when developing.
 The help below will walk you through this process**

-For more information on requirements and publication steps, see [Parcel Drafter ](http://links.esri.com/localgovernment/help/adopta/) help.
+For more information on requirements and publication steps, see [Adopta ](http://links.esri.com/localgovernment/help/adopta/) help.

 ### Experience